treosh/lighthouse-plugin-field-performance/README.md

 <img width="974" alt="Field & lab performance on desktop" src="https://user-images.githubusercontent.com/158189/65246645-4a4b5280-daef-11e9-92aa-e3495aebfa4b.png">

 Sometimes field data is missing because a URL doesn't have enough anonymous traffic.
 In this case, the lab data is the only available measurement.
-Optimize, get more traffic, and measure again.

 ## Install